 Put the melon pieces into a preserving pan.
 Halve the clementines, squeeze out their juice, and add the clementine juice and the lemon juice to the pan.
 Scrape out any membranes and stringy white bits from the clementine peels, slice the peels into thin strips, and add them to the pan.
 Add the sugar and the vanilla bean or ginger pieces.
 Stir gently, cover the pan, and let the mixture rest overnight.

+Remove the pan from the heat.
 Ladle the preserves into sterilized half-pint mason jars, leaving ¼ inch headspace.
 Add lids and rings, and process the jars in a boiling-water bath for 5 minutes.

 Note that the syrup will probably jell, but slowly, over a period of days.

 Serve the preserves on toast, biscuits, pancakes, or ice cream.